btcguide/btcguide.github.io/electrum-issues.md

 #### Confusing UX
 Electrum's UX his full of pitfalls that will technically not cause loss of funds but can easily confuse non-expert users who may then make mistakes leading to loss of funds.
-Spectre's UX is better than Electrum and it is improving rapidly.
+Specter's UX is better than Electrum and it is improving rapidly.

 TODO: add more links